weblaz/My-jenkins-project/README.md

 sudo apt-get install jenkins
 ```

+ps -ef | grep jenkins (to know if jenkins was installed and his path)

 **Note: ** By default, Jenkins will not be accessible to the external world due to the inbound traffic restriction by AWS.
 Open port 8080 in the inbound traffic rules as show below.

 - EC2 > Instances > Click on <Instance-ID>